yeokm1/docs-to-pdf-converter/README.md

 <b>Parameters:</b><br>
 -inputPath (-i, -in, -input) "path"    : specifies a path for the input file<br>

--outputPath (-o, -out, -output) "path" : specifies a path for the output PDF, use input file directory and name if not specified (Optional)<br>
+-outputPath (-o, -out, -output) "path" : specifies a path for the output PDF, use input file directory and name.pdf if not specified (Optional)<br>

 -type (-t) [doc | docx | ppt | pptx]   : Specifies doc converter.
 Leave blank to let program infer by input extension (Optional)<br>